lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab1-firstStepsWithKafka/readme.md

 echo "This is my first message!" | kafka-console-producer --broker-list kafka-1:19092,kafka-2:19093 --topic test-topic
 ```

-There is also an even more convenient command line tool - *kcat* previously known as *kafkacat* - that runs in a different container.
+There is also an even more convenient command line tool - *kafkacat* also known as *kcat* - that runs in a different container.

 Click on the plus sign on the right side of the screen to launch a new terminal; select `bash` as the terminal type.